 Children whose parent/parents work in the armed forces.

 Children who have been looked after within Local Authority care continuously for more than six months.

 The funding premium is provided in order to support these pupils in reaching their potential.
 It is up to individual schools how best to allocate this funding so that it can be geared towards the needs of individual children.

-Below you can download the document for this acadmeic year 2017-2018, to see how we intend to spend our Pupil Premium as well as finding information about the intended impact and difference this funding will make to our pupils.
+Below you can download the document for 2019 - 2022 strategy to see how we intend to spend our Pupil Premium as well as finding information about the intended impact and difference this funding will make to our pupils.